New Zealand Constitution Act 1852: New Zealand Constitution Amendment Act 1947

 In 1947, New Zealand adopted the Statute of Westminster 1931 with the Statute of Westminster Adoption Act 1947 (11 Geo.
 VI No. 38).
 The only remaining provision of the Constitution Act relating to the Parliament of the United Kingdom was the ability of the former imperial legislature to legislate for New Zealand at the New Zealand Parliament's consent.
 This occurred only once, for the New Zealand Constitution Amendment Act 1947 (11 & 12 Geo.
 6. c.
 4) which adopted the New Zealand Parliament's New Zealand Constitution Amendment (Request and Consent) Act 1947 (11 Geo.
 VI No. 44).

 Legislative Council Abolition Act 1950

 This amendment repealed the sections of the Constitution Act relating to the Legislative Council so that the New Zealand General Assembly, now Parliament, became a unicameral (single-chamber) legislature.

 New Zealand Constitution Amendment Act 1973

 This amendment gave the New Zealand Parliament the power to pass laws of extraterritorial effect.

 Repeal

 The act was rendered ineffective by section 26 of the Constitution Act 1986 of the New Zealand Parliament.
 By that time, only 18 of the act's original 82 sections remained, of which a number were regarded as no longer effective.

-As an element of UK law it was repealed by the Statute Law (Repeals) Act 1989 with effect from 16 November 1989.
+The whole act was repealed for the United Kingdom by section 1(1) of, and part VI of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.